 The RSE Conference is a community conference intended for networking and collaboration in the RSE community.
-We value the participation of each member of our community and want all attendees to have an enjoyable and fulfilling experience.
+We value the participation of each and every member of our community and want all attendees to have an enjoyable, welcoming, and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the conference and at all conference events, whether officially sponsored by UK RSE or not.

 To make clear what is expected, all delegates/attendees, speakers, exhibitors, organisers and volunteers at any RSE event are required to conform to the conference Code of Conduct.
-Organisers will enforce this code throughout the event.
+Organisers and volunteers will enforce this code throughout the event and we will publish detailed policies and procedures for the enforcement of the Code of conduct and reporting of misconduct closer to the event.
+We will also make a public (and anonymised) report of the number of incidents and outcomes present during the event (if any).

-It’s not simply iniquitous that the minorities of our community – for example, women, people of non-European descent, people with disabilities – find it harder to participate in it: their participation is vital to its health and needed now more than ever.
+It’s not simply iniquitous that the underrepresented groups of our community – for example, women, people of non-European descent, people with disabilities, people coming from certain research disciplines – find it harder to participate in the community and its events: their participation is vital to its health and needed now more than ever.

-If you belong to one of these or any other under-represented groups, we’re especially keen to have you at the RSE Conference.
+If you belong to one of these or any other under-represented groups in our community, we’re especially keen to have you at the RSE Conference.
 We want to help redress the imbalance, make a clear statement about your value to the community and affirm your position as a first-class citizen of it.

-RSE2018 will be held in two connected buildings, the Bramall Music Hall and the Aston Webb Great Hall
+RSE2019 will be held in two connected buildings, the Bramall Music Hall and the Aston Webb Great Hall and one building close by for workshops on the Thursday, Nuffield Building.

-- step-free access to all halls and meeting rooms
+- Step-free access to halls and meeting rooms.

 There is information about accessibility for the two connected buildings at DisabledGo: